Gahill1826/Laboratory-of-Neuroimaging/README.md

 An option to manually valid the de-identify image before transmission All relevant image metadata are stored in IDA database after transfer.

+LONI data center storage environment includes 4096 processor core and 38 Terabytes of memory, and storage cluster of 66 nodes with 7.5 Petabytes of high-performing storage.

 Modules:
 Freesurfer: